sodipto/otp-verification-without-database/README.md

-## OTP Verify using Cryptography and without any Database
+## OTP Verification using Cryptography and without any Database

 ### Dependencies
 This verification depends on the [HMCSHA256].
 Computes a Hash-based Message Authentication Code (HMAC) by using the SHA256 hash function.
 See [Details]